rackerlabs/technical-blog/_posts/2019-10-17-secure-sensitive-data-in-oracle.md

 ![]({% asset_path 2019-10-17-secure-sensitive-data-in-oracle/Picture0.png %})

-### Full redaction
+#### Full redaction

 A user with execute privileges on the `DBMS_REDACT` package defines the policy.

-In this example, the credit card data is always redacted, because the expression `1=1` is always true.
+In this example, the credit card data is always redacted because the expression `1=1` is always true.

 **Policy:**